August 10th, 2022 originally written July 31st, 2022

 Dangerous Trends: Calamine Lotion as a Makeup Primer

 As I write this, the hashtag #calamineprimer has over 3.5 million views on the social media platform.
 It seems this “hack” has resurfaced again, I clearly remember a decade ago it was Calamine Lotion or Milk of Magnesia.
 Some creators and beauty influencers are claiming this as the “latest” and they may be too young to know.
-Even I don’t remember when this trend originally started because I was not alive in the 1930’s.

 I understand that it may work well short term for oily skin, and this is because the Calcium Hydroxide in the Calamine Lotion is actually drying out the skin.